Dental Implant FAQs - Reston, VA

 Why Do Dental Implants Fail?

 It is very rare for dental implants to fail.
-When this does happen, it may be due to an infection around the implant that eats away at your tissue and ruins the implant’s base of support.
+When this does happen, it may be due to an infection around the implant that ruins the implant’s base of support.
 Sometimes, it is possible to use antibiotics to remedy the situation and preserve the implants if the problem is caught early enough.
 You should get in touch with your dentist immediately if you notice unusual swelling or pain around your implants.

-Thanks to advances in modern dentistry, more and more people are candidates for dental implants.
+Thanks to advances in modern dentistry, more and more people are qualified candidates for dental implants.
 If you are free of gum disease and other serious oral health conditions, you have fair overall health, and your jawbone is thick enough to support implants, it’s likely that this procedure is a good fit for you.
-Even if you are not an “ideal” candidate, there may be steps the oral surgeon can take to make implants a viable option for you.
+Even if you are not an “ideal” candidate, there may be steps you can take to make implants a viable option for you.